katiayn/katia-dev-exto/content/pages/blog/workplace.md

 ---
 According to WHO (World Health Organization):

-Burn-out is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
+"Burn-out is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions:

 *   feelings of energy depletion or exhaustion;